PLAYING WITH SPACE & TIME (part 1): Each team will make an Implied Action video.

 IMPLIED ACTION: Implied Action is what you see in a movie when an actor is supposedly hit by a truck or falls off a roof.
 That actor did not actually get hit by a truck or fall off the roof.* The director planned out a series of shots to make you believe you saw the person getting hit.

 2nd IMPLIED ACTION: The second Implied Action incident in your movie should be done through “Reaction Shots.”
 For instance, show someone about to fall down a flight of steps.
-Show someone else witnessing that scene.
+Show someone else witnessing that scene (in horror).
 Then show the first person laying crumpled at the bottom of the steps.

 DO NOT PUT ANY STUDENT IN DANGER!!!
 Nobody should be falling down any steps.
 The idea is to create the Implied Action without actually doing the real action.